 Giclée refers to a specific type of fine art print reproduction.
-Digital reproductions, the precursor to Giclées, were originally developed in 1989 as a method of proofing.
+Digital reproductions, the precursor to Giclées, were originally developed in 1989 as a method of proofing artwork.
 These types of printers would spray ink onto paper.
 With the advent of compatible longevity ink sets, this technology was later adapted for fine art printmaking.
 The French word “gecler” mean, “to spray”, hence the object of the spraying nozzle is the “giclée” (pronounced gee-clay)

 State of the art digital technology has made it possible to create an art print that is extremely difficult to distinguish from the original painting.
 Historically, most fine art reproductions were made with offset presses.
 These are called lithographs.
 An offset press produces numerous lithographs per minute.
 In comparison.
 A modern giclée printer produces only a few per hour.
-It is Ironic that better technology has actually taken us further away from the days of mass production as we have returned to a point where taking more time insures the greatest quality.
+It is ironic that better technology has actually taken us further away from the days of mass production as we have returned to a point where taking more time insures the greatest quality.